mdefrance/AutoCarver/docs/source/quick_start.rst

     Selectors mirror the carver API: ``fit`` scores/ranks/filters and stores the selection, ``transform`` restricts ``X`` to the selected columns, and ``selected_features`` returns the selected :class:`Features` directly.
-    Behavioral toggles (``verbose`` …) are grouped in :class:`ProcessingConfig`, exactly as for the carvers.
+    Inspect the measure/filter values per feature through ``summary``, exactly as for the carvers.
 Every feature is scored exactly (no sampling), yet selection stays fast through vectorized, all-columns-at-once measures.